Welcome to the Chapman Student Affairs website!

 Students will develop an honest understanding and appreciation of themselves and an ability to make individual choices that promote their health and well-being.

-A Framework of Personal Ethics and Values
+A Framework for Personal Ethics and Values

 An Ability to Apply Critical Thought